carbon-language/carbon-lang/flang/documentation/Calls.md

 This note does not consider calls to intrinsic procedures, statement functions, or calls to internal runtime support library routines.

+## Quick review of terminology

+* A *dummy argument* is a function or subroutine parameter.
+  It is *associated* with an *effective argument* at each call to the procedure.
+* An *explicit-shape* array has all of its bounds specified; lower bounds default to 1.
+These can be passed by with a single address and their contents are contiguous.
+* An *assumed-size* array is an explicit-shape array with `*` as its final dimension, which the most-significant one in Fortran.
+* A *deferred-shape* array is a `POINTER` or `ALLOCATABLE`.
+  `POINTER` target data might not be contiguous.
+* An *assumed-shape* (not size!) array is a dummy argument whose upper bounds take their values from the *shape* of the effective argument; lower bounds can be set by the procedure that receives them and default to 1.
+* An *assumed-length* `CHARACTER(*)` dummy argument or function takes its length from the effective argument or from its eventual declaration in a calling scope (respectively).
+* An *assumed-rank* dummy argument array has an unknown number of dimensions.
+* A *polymorphic* dummy argument has a specific derived type or any possible extension of that type.
+An *unlimited polymorphic* dummy argument can have any type.

 ## Interfaces

 Referenced procedures may or may not have declared interfaces